carolsemerano/Movies-ETL/README.md

 The cleaning process was an incremental process, because of that multiple Jupyter notebooks were created to test and execute each step, that were combined into a final code on [ETL_create_database.ipynb](ETL_create_database.ipynb).

-Files available in this directory:
+Files available in this repository:

 - ETL_function_test.ipynb: Create an ETL function to read the files
 - ETL_clean_wiki_movies.ipynb: Extract and transform Wikipedia data